What is it?

 It takes me three weeks to do all twelve start-up sessions.
 Then I drop to two, sometimes three, sessions per week.
 I took comparison photos after five weeks.

 Although my skin is bright, I see small patches of diffuse redness in my after photos.
-However, this is due to enjoying recent sunny weather which my ‘before’ skin hadn’t seen for several months.
-However, I have a few my red spider veins on my cheeks and unfortunately they haven’t faded with the Flex MD.
+But I think this is because I’ve enjoyed recent sunny weather, which my ‘before’ skin hadn’t seen for several months.
+However, I still have a few my red spider veins on my cheeks, so unfortunately the flex MD hasn’t faded these at all.

 I also use the Flex MD on the several bruises and owies I collect on my shins.
 It stops the bruises in their tracks, and helps strengthen the very thin skin I have in this area.